 - Has the salesperson listened to my description of the car I want and addressed it?
 Or is he trying to switch me to a car I don't want?

 - If the car I wanted isn't available, has the salesperson suggested a reasonable alternative?

-- Were you treated with respect?
+- Was I treated with respect?